mrpareek0603/9b423f65-046b-4d65-bc7a-0e0bf23fd7cc/README.md

     - React.js

 # Note:
-    - I created the frontend  using reacta s i have some experience in it, but I alos took a look at how things work in Vue.js, and I must say the syntax is cleaner in Vue.
+    - I created the frontend  using react as I have some experience in it, but I also took looked at how things work in Vue.js, and I must say the syntax is cleaner in Vue.
     - I will rampup on Vue before joining the company and start working on it as soon as I join.
+    - PS: I can adapt fast :D

 ## Backend
 ``` bash